Martin Lewis has given a serious warning to anyone considering cancelling an energy direct debit before the price jump in April.

 If you're having trouble paying your bills, Martin says the first thing you should do is notify your energy provider as soon as possible.
 Your provider is required to assist you under Ofgem standards, which normally include establishing a payment plan that you can afford.

-Anyone in need of assistance or concerned about their energy costs can turn to charities and organisations like National Energy Action (NEA), NI Energy Advice, Citizens Advice, and National Debt Line for free advice.
+Anyone in need of assistance or concerned about their energy costs can turn to charities and organisations like National Energy Action (NEA) (opens in new tab), NI Energy Advice (opens in new tab), Citizens Advice (opens in new tab), and National Debt Line (opens in new tab) for free advice.